publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1186b.md

             (D) __Hearing in removal proceeding__

                 Any alien whose permanent resident status is terminated under subparagraph (C) may request a review of such determination in a proceeding to remove the alien.
-In such proceeding, the burden of proof shall be on the Attorney General to establish, by a preponderance of the evidence, that the facts and information described in subsection (d)(1) of this section and alleged in the petition are not true with respect to the qualifying commercial enterprise.
+In such proceeding, the burden of proof shall be on the Attorney General to establish, by a preponderance of the evidence, that the facts and information described in subsection (d)(1) and alleged in the petition are not true with respect to the qualifying commercial enterprise.

     (d) __Details of petition and interview__

         (1) __Contents of petition__

-        Each petition under subsection (c)(1)(A) of this section shall contain facts and information demonstrating that the alien—
+        Each petition under subsection (c)(1)(A) shall contain facts and information demonstrating that the alien—

             (A)